OpenVibeCoding/swe-cli/docs/AUTOCOMPLETE_SYSTEM.md

 - **@** and press **Tab** to see files
 - Start typing to filter results

-Enjoy the enhanced OpenCLI experience with Claude Code-style autocomplete! 🎉
+Enjoy the enhanced SWE-CLI experience with Claude Code-style autocomplete! 🎉